AnshMehra25/Induction_Program/README.md

 ## DAY 3

 ## 🕐9:00 - 11:30
  ***Dr. Jaswinder Singh*** (Recognized by JaswinS Lab on Wheels) brought physics and maths to life through fun, simple, simplified experiments and demonstrations, also connected us with God.
+This session helped us a lot in understanding science.
+It was a good interactive session filled with fun and engaging activities.

 ## 🕐11:30 - 1:00
- ***Dr. Priya Darshni*** deliver us a beautiful lecture about "universal human values-1"
+ ***Dr. Priya Darshni*** deliver us a beautiful lecture about "universal human values-1".
+The lecture focused on importance of happiness , prosperity and focusing on real life goals.
+This lecture emphasized  that true suceess come from Right understanding , Relationship .

+ ## DAY 4